stefanZorcic/scaling-book/jax-stuff.md

 layout: distill
 title: "Programming TPUs in JAX"
 # permalink: /main/
 description: "How to use JAX to program TPUs efficiently!
-Much of this section is taken from <a href='https://jax.readthedocs.io/en/latest/jep/14273-shard-map.html'>here</a>."
+Much of this section is taken from <a href='https://jax.readthedocs.io/en/latest/jep/14273-shard-map.html'>here</a>.
+You can run the code examples in this section with free TPUs on <a href='https://colab.sandbox.google.com/'>Google Colab</a>."
 date: 2025-02-04
 future: true
 htmlwidgets: true